 Lobby Day is merely a springboard for year-round advocacy.
 We encourage you to build upon the relationships you'll create during 2020 Advocate by utilizing exclusive tools in the members-only NAA Advocacy365 Grassroots Resource Center and Knowledge Bank.
 The Knowledge Bank and Resource Center include the tools you need to have an effective relationship with your elected officials, both at home and in D.C.
 Stay up-to-date on best practices with how-to guides on scheduling meetings, inviting a legislator to tour your property and speaking confidently about key issues.

-Listen to our pre-recorded training from 2019 Advocate on how to conduct your meeting with your member of Congress!
+Watch a recording of the 2020 Advocate webinar to learn about this year's issues and on how to conduct your meeting with your member of Congress!

 You or someone at your affiliate will work with the scheduler of the Member(s) of Congress whose district(s) overlaps your affiliate’s territory.
 The ideal time to start scheduling your meetings is 30 days out.
 There are plenty of tools available for setting up your meeting, including two meeting request letter templates, one for Senators and one for Members of the House.
 Edit your name and contact information for each meeting request letter.
 We have also provided a list of schedulers for you to address and email your personalized meeting request letter(s).
 Both helpful tools along with several other resources can be found here.